 “It’s a messy, loose finger wave or beachy finger wave on the black natural hair of an African-American woman.
 If you keep the sides short and the top of the hair long, it creates a mohawk cut effect,” explains hairstylist Amaris Crawford of Duluth, GA.

 “Use light mousse to form messy curls on the main waves on the side,” says Crawford.
-“This sleek curly hair is great for someone who is looking for that effortless style.
+“Sleek curly hair is great for women looking for that effortless style.
 It makes it simple to toss and scrunch your curl with a light mousse up top.
 Refresh your finger waves with an edge control that will reshape your natural S curls.”

 Super Short Finger Waves

-This edgy and chic finger-waved hairstyle was created by salon owner and stylist Tamika Tucker of New Castle, DE.”
+An edgy and chic finger-waved hairstyle that was created by salon owner and stylist Tamika Tucker of New Castle, DE.”
 Those deep waves can be dressed up or down and is easy to maintain,” says Tucker.

-Tucker suggests you get a relaxer or texturizer to achieve this hairstyle unless your hair texture permits a flat, polished look.
+Tucker suggests you get a relaxer or texturizer to achieve a finger wave hairstyle unless your hair texture permits a flat, polished look.
 “There is nothing chic about puffy finger waves,” she adds.